Letter: Valuable Historic Assets Are Threatened By The Proposed Demolition Of Portions Of The Jones Library

 0

 The office of Charles Green, the first director of the Jones Library.
 The photo likely dates to around the opening of the Amity Street building in 1928.
-It is slated to be destroyed in the planned Jones demolition and renovation.
+The office is slated to be destroyed in the planned Jones demolition and renovation.
 Photo: Jones Library Special Collections

 The following letter was sent to the Amherst Historical Commission, The Massachusetts Historical Commission and Amherst Senior Planner Nate Malloy on September 11, 2023.